-Because I’m an awesome planner (or maybe I am just a freak about my magazines), I ripped out a page in Rachael Ray October 2011 – and wrote the date on it – to share with you.
-As I mentioned yesterday, I know nothing about football, but RR was kind enough to have an entire page summing up the game for me.
+Because I’m an awesome planner (or maybe I am just a freak about my magazines), I ripped out a page from Rachael Ray October 2011 – and wrote the date on it – to share with you.
+As I mentioned yesterday, I know lots about pizza nachos, but nothing about football.
+But RR was kind enough to have an entire page summing up the game for me.
 The article covers everything from the quarterback being the person who throws the ball, to the value of the touchdowns.
-That being said I still have no clue what an H-back is, or who the why the linebacker is watching the center if it’s the rushers job to pick on the quarterback, but hey, baby steps.
+That being said, I still have no clue what an H-back is, or who the why the linebacker is watching the center if it’s the rushers job to pick on the quarterback, but hey, baby steps.

 Cheddar Beer Weenies